pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 \end{longtable}
 \endgroup{}
 \endgroup{}
+\clearpage

 \begin{figure}
 {\centering
 \includegraphics[alt=Relative spawning output trajectory in number of eggs relative the number of eggs under unfished conditions from 1990-2022.
 Mean estimates of spaning output are shown as open circle and 95\% asymptotic foncident intervals are shown as dashed lines.
 Three horizontal lines indicate the unfished relative spawning output (1.0) the target level of relative spawning output (0.40) and the minimum threshold for relative spawning output (0.25).
 The trajectory shows a decline in relative spawning output begining in the 1970s.
-Relative spawning output in 2022 is 0.40.,width=1\textwidth,height=1\textheight]{/Users/jzahner/Desktop/Projects/assessment_models/pac_sspt_23/doc/FinalFigs/Base/ts9_Relative_spawning_output_intervals.png}
+Relative spawning output in 2022 is 0.40.,width=1\textwidth,height=0.8\textheight]{/Users/jzahner/Desktop/Projects/assessment_models/pac_sspt_23/doc/FinalFigs/Base/ts9_Relative_spawning_output_intervals.png}
 }
 \caption{Estimated spawning output relative to unfished equilibrium for shortspine thornyhead.\label{fig:rel_ssb_trajectoryES}}
 \end{figure}